Skip to main contentSkip Navigation or Skip to Content

 • Describe the strategic importance of staffing.

-• Develop a workforce and recruitment plan.
+• Develop a workforce plan.

 • Evaluate the current issues and methodologies used in recruitment and selection.

-• Analyse relevant employment legislation.
+• Review and analyze relevant employment legislation.

 • Develop and apply interview techniques.